trulyaman25/keyVault/README.md

 ## Features

-- **Secure Storage**: Store passwords and sensitive information securely.
+- **Data Encryption**: Store passwords and sensitive information in encrypted form.
 - **User-Friendly Interface**: Intuitive UI for adding, viewing, and copying passwords.
 - **Local Storage Persistence**: Persist user entries across sessions using local storage.
 - **Entry Expansion**: View additional details of entries such as username and password.